-I was used to working in the bank’s middle and national markets where rates were pegged to prime rate or LIBOR, but in the factoring and asset-based divisions, I saw rates that included huge commitment fees, fees on the unused or unfunded portions of asset based lines of credit and factoring commissions of 2% to 2.5% plus interest.
-Typical interest rates on factoring and asset-based loans were Prime Rate plus four to five percent.
-The factoring industry was booming and factoring contracts were paying banks effective annual rates of 25% to 30%, depending on their accounts receivable turnover ratio.
-No one was complaining.
-Clients could not sign up fast enough.
-That was 1984.
+Interestingly, compared to today’s factoring rates, the rates at some of those banks factoring divisions were somewhat high.
+Some rates included expensive commitment fees, fees on the unused or unfunded portions of asset based lines of credit, and factoring commissions of 2% to 2.5% plus interest.
+Typical interest rates on factoring and asset-based loans were Prime Rate plus 4% to 5% in the 1980s.
+Factoring contracts were paying banks effective annual rates of 25% to 30%, depending on their accounts receivable turnover ratio.

 Bank Factoring Competition

-Today, in 2009, competition among bank factoring and factoring companies, combined with historically low interest rates has made the cost of factoring about half of what it was in 2009.
-In addition, technological improvements and efficiencies have allowed factoring companies to provide better service and a broader range of services than what they were able to deliver in 1984.
-The definition of bank factoring is an oxymoron since factoring implies that another non bank entity is providing the funding.
+Eventually the competition among banks’ factoring divisions and factoring companies, combined with historically low interest rates, made the cost of factoring about half of what it was 30 years ago.
+In addition, technological improvements and efficiencies allowed factoring companies to provide faster funding and a broader range of services than what they were able to deliver in the 1970s and ‘80s – and rates could go down.

 Difference between Bank Factoring and Borrowing Video

 Factoring companies today can provide credit approval in minutes online or over the phone, deliver reports online 24/7, and transfer funds with the push of a button.
-In addition to providing credit and funding services, Interstate Capital provides another time and money saving service that banks don’t offer.
-That is a professional collection department.
-Automated statements are sent to your clients to assist them in paying you more quickly.
-We also make follow-up phone calls and emails ensure that any obstacles to slow payment are resolved.
+In addition to providing credit and funding services, the country’s top factoring companies provide another time- and money-saving service that banks don’t offer: a professional collections department.
+Automated statements are sent to your customers to assist them in paying you more quickly and follow-up phone calls and emails ensure that any obstacles to slow payment are resolved.

 Factoring is a cash flow solution that will work well with your existing banking relationships.
 For instance, if your company has a line of credit and the primary collateral is accounts receivable, you may consider adding factoring as a tool to raise additional funds for working capital or for expansion capital.
-The knowledgeable factoring experts at Interstate Capital can analyze your commercial accounts receivable, determine the value and advance your company funds to pay off your line of credit and make additional funds available to your business.
+The knowledgeable factoring experts at Interstate Capital can analyze your commercial accounts receivable, determine the value, and advance your company funds to pay off your line of credit.
+They can also make additional funds available to your business.